About

 Lando is a chef with over 12 years of experience cooking for new mothers.
 Growing up in Vietnamese-Chinese culture, she learned about the importance of the confinement period during postpartum and helped her mother prepare postpartum meals for her older sisters.
 She was shocked to learn that most Americans don't practice postpartum recovery and decided to make it her mission to help new mothers optimize their recovery and the health of their babies through specially crafted meals.

-In the summer of 2023, chef Lando aims to establish a regenerative farm called Neu Mune Farm on her 19-acre property in San Diego County.
+In the spring of 2025, chef Lando aims to establish a regenerative farm called Neu Mune Farm on her 19-acre property in San Diego County.
 With this farm, she plans to grow most of the ingredients for FAMMá FARM meals, furthering the connection between our soil and human health.

 Chef Lando, owner of FAMMá as guest speaker alongside Bobby Berk of Queer Eye and author Amy Spencer at Real Simple Magazine's Retreat weekend: "Finding Magic in the Mundane"